MAOShea/Hello-World-Tools-Adapter-SwiftUI/SUPPORT_REQUEST_TranscriptStorageDifference.md

 ### Key Finding

-**The adapter model stores full JSX content in transcript entries, while the base model stores compact references.**
+**Both models store full JSX content in transcript entries.
+The difference is in system prompt handling: the base model stores the system prompt in the transcript, while the adapter model does not, but the adapter model still includes the system prompt when building context for API calls, causing context window exhaustion.**

 ### Evidence

-#### Base Model Behavior
-- **Tool calls are stored compactly**: The transcript entry (line 54: `338 characters`) contains a reference to the tool call, not the full JSX arguments
-- **No JSX in transcript entries**: Line 74 confirms `JSX/Argument content found: ❌ NO`
+#### Tool Call Storage (Both Models)
+- **Both models store full JSX**:
+  - Base model (line 75): `(ToolCalls) WriteUbersichtWidgetToFileSystem: {"jsxContent": "export const command = null;\nexport const refreshFrequency = 1000;..."}`
+  - Adapter model (line 55): `(ToolCalls) WriteUbersichtWidgetToFileSystem: {"jsxContent": "// {command} {refreshFrequency} {render} {className}"}`
+- **No "compact" storage difference**: Both models store the complete JSON with `jsxContent` in transcript entries
+- **Same storage format**: Both use identical `{"jsxContent": "..."}` format in tool call entries

+#### System Prompt Handling (Critical Difference)

+**Base Model:**
+- **System prompt stored in transcript**: Baseline shows 2965 characters (~741 tokens) which is the full system prompt (line 16)
-- **Preview shows system prompt**: Lines 79-94 show system prompt text, not full JSX in tool calls
+- **Visible in transcript preview**: Lines 107-122 show the full system prompt text in the transcript
+- **Before Turn 2 transcript**: 3772 characters (~943 tokens) = system prompt (2965) + Turn 1 entries (719) + overhead
+- **System prompt counted in transcript size**: The transcript inspection accurately reflects what's sent to the API

+**Adapter Model:**
+- **System prompt NOT stored in transcript**: Baseline shows only 38 characters (~9 tokens) - just empty `(Instructions)` entry (line 16)
+- **NOT visible in transcript preview**: Lines 83-84 show transcript entries but no system prompt text
+- **Before Turn 2 transcript**: 508 characters (~127 tokens) = only Turn 1 entries (382) + overhead
+- **System prompt NOT counted in transcript size**: The transcript inspection does NOT show the system prompt, but it's still included when building context for language model API calls (requests to the model service, not tool calls)

+### The Problem

+When the adapter model builds the context for Turn 2 language model API call (the request sent to the model service to generate a response):
+1. **Transcript shows**: 508 characters (~127 tokens)
+2. **Actual context sent to model API**: 3776 tokens (exceeds 4096 limit)
+3. **Difference**: ~3649 tokens unaccounted for in transcript inspection

+This suggests the adapter model's framework is:
+- Including the system prompt (~741 tokens) when building context for language model API requests
+- Including additional overhead or serialization
+- Not reflecting this in the `_transcript` property that's being inspected

+The base model, in contrast:
-- **jsxContent in system prompt only**: Line 96 shows 2 occurrences, both in system prompt/tool definition
+- Stores system prompt in transcript (visible in inspection)

-#### Adapter Model Behavior
-- **Full JSX stored in transcript**: Lines 73-74 show the complete `jsxContent` JSON embedded in the `(ToolCalls)` entry
-- **jsxContent in tool call entry**: Line 76 shows 1 occurrence, which is in the actual tool call entry
-- **Full content re-sent on Turn 2**: The entire JSX from Turn 1 is included in the context sent to the model on Turn 2
+- Transcript size accurately reflects what's sent to the language model API
+- No hidden context additions

+**Note**: "API calls" here refers to calls to the language model's API (FoundationModels framework → model service), not calls to the custom tool (`WriteUbersichtWidgetToFileSystem`).
+Tool calls are made BY the model in response to API requests.

 ### Impact

-1. **Context Window Growth**:
+1. **Context Window Calculation**:
-   - Base model: ~163 tokens added from baseline to before Turn 2 (line 77: 3618 chars = ~904 tokens vs line 16: 2965 chars = ~741 tokens)
-   - Adapter model: ~174 tokens added from baseline to before Turn 2 (line 71: 733 chars = ~183 tokens vs line 16: 38 chars = ~9 tokens)
-   - **However**: The adapter's transcript preview (lines 73-74) shows full JSX is stored, which will be re-sent on every subsequent turn
+   - Base model: Transcript inspection (3772 chars = ~943 tokens) accurately reflects language model API context size
+   - Adapter model: Transcript inspection (508 chars = ~127 tokens) does NOT reflect actual language model API context size (3776 tokens)
+   - **The adapter model includes ~3649 tokens that are not visible in the transcript inspection when building context for language model API requests**

 2. **Multi-Turn Behavior**:
    - Base model: Can complete multiple turns (11 turns with ~4% context usage in other tests)
-   - Adapter model: Hits context window limit on Turn 2 (3694 tokens exceeds 4096 limit)
+   - Adapter model: Hits context window limit on Turn 2 (3776 tokens exceeds 4096 limit)

 3. **Root Cause**:
-   - The adapter model includes full tool call arguments (complete `jsxContent` JSON) in transcript entries
+   - The adapter model's framework includes the system prompt when building API context, even though it's not stored in the `_transcript` property
-   - These full arguments are included in the conversation history sent to the model on subsequent turns
+   - This hidden inclusion causes the context to exceed the 4096 token limit on Turn 2
-   - This causes exponential context growth with each turn
-   - The base model stores compact references, avoiding this bloat
+   - The base model stores the system prompt in the transcript, making it visible and accurately counted

 ### Conclusion

-The adapter model's transcript storage mechanism differs from the base model, causing full JSX content to be stored and re-sent in conversation history.
-This is a framework-level difference in how tool calls are serialized in the transcript, not a difference in the tool calls themselves (both models pass identical JSX to the tool).
+The issue is not in how tool calls are stored (both models store full JSX content identically), but in how the system prompt is handled:

+- **Base model**: System prompt is stored in `_transcript`, making it visible and accurately counted
+- **Adapter model**: System prompt is NOT stored in `_transcript`, but is still included when building context for API calls, causing hidden context bloat

+**Recommendation**: Investigate why the adapter model's framework includes the system prompt in language model API context (the context sent when making requests to the model service) even though it's not stored in the `_transcript` property.
+The framework should either:
+1. Store the system prompt in `_transcript` (like the base model), OR
+2. Exclude the system prompt from language model API context calculations if it's truly embedded in adapter weights

-**Recommendation**: Investigate why the adapter model stores full tool call arguments in transcript entries while the base model stores compact references.
-This appears to be a framework behavior difference that needs to be addressed for multi-turn conversations with tool calls.
+This framework-level difference in system prompt handling needs to be addressed for multi-turn conversations with tool calls.

+**Clarification**: "API calls" in this document refers to calls to the language model's API (FoundationModels framework → model service), not calls to custom tools like `WriteUbersichtWidgetToFileSystem`.
+Tool calls are made by the model in response to language model API requests.